 Essential Energy’s Community Hall Program aims to give back to the local halls that make up the social fabric of regional, rural and remote NSW and provide a valuable venue for the provision of localised services for their surrounding areas.
 It’s part of our ongoing commitment to partnering with the local communities where we live and work as we operate and maintain one of Australia’s largest electricity distribution networks.

 Applications for the Community Hall Program are now closed.
-Applicants will be notified of the outcome by mid April.
+Applicants will be notified of the outcome of their application in early May 2021.
 Through the program, eligible halls will receive a $200 donation to put towards general maintenance costs for the hall.

 Community Hall Eligibility Criteria